Easter or Passover – which do we celebrate?

 "Passover only comes once a year on one day, the 14th of Abib ( Num 28:16).
 After the Passover comes the days of unleavened bread (Numbers 28:17) for the fifteenth through the twentieth day of Abib.
 So when Peter was arrested during the days of unleavened bread (Acts 12:3) Passover had come and gone!
 The Bible says that Herod was going to bring him forth AFTER Easter which had not come yet."

 Before I sent out the Nuggets earlier today, I checked the Greek word translated "Easter."
 It is the same word translated "Passover," which is "pascha."
 How can one word mean two different things? is my question.
 From within the ranks of the King James Only adherents will come defensive arguments as to why that version has things "correct."
-Most of you know where I stand on Bible versions.
-If you do not, check out my web site under "Bible Study."
+To better understand my position on Bible versions, check out my web site under "Bible Study."
 Also, my article "Bible Versions and Apostasy - The Connection."
-You will know how completely disgusted I am with the modern versions as well.

 - Homer